Skip to main content

 On average in the US, this results in about 2.8 hours per week, one day per month, or 2 ½ weeks per year wasted because of ineffectively managed conflict.

-A manager experiences the same loss in productivity but has an added pressure – expectations to fix it!
+A manager experiences the same loss in productivity but has added pressure – expectations to fix it!

 Most employees expect managers, not HR, to mediate conflict.
 In the CPP Global study, 81% of employees saw conflict eventually lead to a positive outcome.
 Are you getting those kinds of results?
 You can!